jeremydecola/Mystic-Nights-Translation/README.md

 ## *PROGRESS*

 ### 0.9.8-beta
-MAJOR AESTHETIC UPDATE: Removed all trailing spaces (20) in dialogue and replaced them with null byes (00).
+MAJOR AESTHETIC UPDATE: Removed all trailing spaces (20) in dialogue and replaced them with null bytes (00).

 ### 0.9.7-beta
 'DOCUMENT.RES' contains the text displayed ONLY on pickup of a document.
-'ITEM.RES' contains the text displayed when accessing the 'NOTES' section of the menu.
+'ITEM.RES' contains the text displayed in documents when accessing them through the 'NOTES' section of the menu.
 * Fixed a bug which caused 'Secrets' to be unobtainable.
 * Fixed visual artifacts for 'Data Stick (5,7,8,9,11,12,S,S1,S2,B,X)', 'Decree', 'KP's Diary' and 'Friendly Advice'
 * Fixed off-screen text for 'Bloody Schedule', 'Power Guide', 'Secrets', 'Data Stick (3 [pickup only],6,S3,S4)' and 'Letter for Greg'